ElCanDo/prince-nyarko/README.md

 Backend developer in training | Kinesthetic-INFP learner | Building tools for family & community

 ## 🌱 About Me
-I'm a part-time software engineering student focused on backend development.
+I'm a software engineering student focused on backend development.
 I love solving real-world problems — such as building a commercial site for my mom’s business and protecting my church’s digital archive.

 ## 🛠️ Skills
 - Python, Java, Bash (Under Development)